 I remember one particular student who chose to share with me about being raped.
 I was heartbroken.
 I don't remember if I cried or not.
 Sometimes I've noticed that in those moments I can't cry when I wish to cry, and I cry when I wish I was not crying.
 If sexual abuse is hard on my emotions as a friend, imagine the emotions involved for the survivor who is sharing about the abuse.
 I don't remember why she chose to tell me.
 I don't remember the day or the time.
 I do remember that she blamed herself for being sinned against.
-I remember conversations with her over the years, and I remember conversations with others where she was in my mind and heart.
+I remember conversations with others where she was in my mind and heart.